 John frequently lectures at both national and local forums on corporate partnerships, technology licensing and venture capital and angel financings.
 He has authored or co-authored numerous books and articles on venture capital financings, strategic alliances and technology licensing.
 His work includes chapters from published books and industry conferences on “Venture Capital Financings”, “Website Development and Hosting Contracts”, and “Internet and eCommerce Law”.
 John has also served as an adjunct professor at Boston College Law School, where for several years he taught a course entitled “Venture Capital Fund Formations and Investments".
 He also served as an adjunct professor for several years at Boston University Law School, where he taught courses on intellectual property licensing and transfer, legal aspects of electronic commerce, and general technology licensing.

-John has long been recognized as one of the leading venture capital lawyers in the US by the peer review and legal directory, The Best Lawyers in America, having been named in this directory for the last decade.
+John has long been recognized as one of the leading venture capital lawyers in the US by the peer review and legal directory, The Best Lawyers in America, having been named in this directory for the last eleven years.
 In 2013, 2014, and 2017-2019, John was recognized as an “IP Star” by Managing Intellectual Property magazine.
 Additionally, from 2004 through 2009 John was nominated in Boston Magazine as “one of the Top 100 Lawyers in Massachusetts.”
 He was also named as one of The Lawdragon 500 Leading Deal Makers for 2007.
 In 2001, John was named by Digital Industry as “one of Boston’s best VC lawyers”, and by Boston Magazine in 2002 as “one of Boston’s best start-up company lawyers.”
 More recently in 2016, John was nominated as one of “The Best Lawyers in New England”.
 For over a decade, John has been named as a leading practitioner in the venture capital arena by Chambers and Partners International, a recognized peer review organization.
 In 2017 John was nominated as one of the Top 5% of U.S. lawyers by The National Law Journal.

 Prior to joining Morse, John was a partner in the Venture Financings and Emerging Companies practice groups and a member of the Cooley, LLP Business department.
 John co-founded the Boston office of Cooley LLP, served as the initial managing partner there for several years, and helped expand the office to seventy attorneys in seven years.
 He commenced his legal career at Testa, Hurwitz & Thibeault LLP, where he practiced for more than twenty years as one of Testa’s lead attorneys representing venture-backed technology companies in all stages of financings.
 As a partner at Testa, Hurwitz, John structured and negotiated two of the top four acquisitions in the Firm’s history.